galaxyproject/galaxy-hub/src/VisualizationSetup/index.md

 ---
 autotoc: true
-pagetitle: How to Set Up Visualizations in a Galaxy Instance
+title: How to Set Up Visualizations in a Galaxy Instance
 ---